kathrinmzl/LoanGuard/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/kathrinmzl/LoanGuard?color=green)
 [![badge](https://img.shields.io/badge/deployment-Heroku-purple)](https://loan-guard-c4aee35f5523.herokuapp.com/)

 In the banking sector, effective credit risk assessment is critical for maintaining financial stability and minimizing losses.
 Loan defaults can lead to significant financial setbacks and reduced liquidity for lending institutions.
-The LoanGuard project aims to help financial institutions proactively identify borrowers who are likely to default and understand the key factors driving default risk.
+The Loan Guard project aims to help financial institutions proactively identify borrowers who are likely to default and understand the key factors driving default risk.

 In addition, the project incorporates borrower segmentation through clustering, which groups borrowers with similar financial profiles and historical behavior.
 This combined approach allows lenders not only to predict default probabilities but also to tailor risk management strategies and business decisions based on the characteristics of different borrower segments.